skaldlabs/skald/CONTRIBUTING.md

 ### Redis setup

 We use Redis pub-sub locally for communicating between the Django service and the memo processing server.
-This is a hack that should not be used in production and we'll actually be consolidating to RabbitMQ soon, which is what our self-hosted deploys use.
+This is a hack that should not be used in production and we're actually likely going to change it soon.

 To use Redis, just ensure you have a Redis server running.
 It should run on `localhost:6379` and in that case you don't even need to configure anything else.